 Statutory Reserve represents the reserve created pursuant to the Reserve Bank of India Act, 1934 (the "RBI Act”) and related regulations applicable to those companies.
 Under the RBI Act, a non-banking finance company is required to transfer an amount not less than 20% of its net profit to a reserve fund before declaring any dividend.
 Appropriation from this reserve fund is permitted only for the purposes specified by the RBI.

-Retained earnings generally represents the undistributed profit/ amount of accumulated earnings of the company.
+Retained earnings generally represent the undistributed profit/ amount of accumulated earnings of the company.

 The General Reserve is used from time to time to transfer profits from retained earnings for appropriation purposes.
 As the General reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income.
 Items included in the General reserve will not be reclassified subsequently to the statement of profit and loss.